-5 DIVIDEND POLICY
+6 DIVIDEND POLICY

-The general distribution policy set out under the heading Dividend Policy of the Prospectus applies to the Fund save that the Directors will be entitled to pay dividends only out of net income (consisting of realised income less expenses) and/or realised gains net of realised losses of the Fund.
-Dividends will not be paid out of unrealised income or unrealised gains.
+The general distribution policy set out under the heading Dividend Policy of the Prospectus applies to the Fund save that the Directors will be entitled to pay dividends only out of net income and/or realised gains net of realised losses of the Fund.
+Dividends will not be paid out of capital.